rkearsley/luabackend/README.md

 ==========================

-This also contains all the code for running TLMC either for a content provider or an ISP.
+This also contains all the code for running TLMC either for a Content Service Provider (csp) or as an Internet Service Provider (isp).

-Please see test/Domains/tlmc.*.example.lua and test/Modes/* for more.
+Please see test/Domains/tlmc.*.example.lua and test/Rediscover/* for more.

 For more information about what TLMC is, please visit http://tlmc.fredan.se/